Hemantgith/Delta-demo/README.md

 # Delta-demo
-This is the teaching class of git &amp; github
+This is the teaching class of git &amp; github.